mozilla-it/static-sites-aws/README.md

 you are deploying to and update the key so you are no overwriting another website’s state file

+### Deploying changes

+1. Move into the directory that you created in step 1 above
+2. Run `terraform init`
+3. If you experience any errors, make sure you have updated `terraform.tf` and you are using the right credentials
+4. Run `terraform plan`
+5. Run `terraform apply`

 ### Contributions

 We are more than happy to receive GitHub Issues, pull requests, questions,